Ian Wooldridge: Opposition to apartheid

 Wooldridge was an anti-apartheid advocate, supporting sportswriter John Arlott at the Cambridge Union in 1969 in speaking against sport with South Africa.

 His opposition dated from his first cricket tour to South Africa.
 During the Port Elizabeth Test match, black South Africans were not only refused entry but beaten up by police.
 Because of problems with telephones, Wooldridge had to contact his London office from the committee room.
 Frank Keating, in The Guardian, recalled: "He had written his piece; now he had to read it at the top of his voice in the presence of about 30 hard-faced members of the republic's ruling broederband... as all 30 pairs of ears listened in the chilly, unwelcoming atmosphere, he took a deep breath and dictated: 'The wretchedly awful face of apartheid was displayed here today when...'"

 Awards

 In the British Press Awards he was Columnist of the Year in 1975 and 1976; and Sportswriter of the Year in 1972, 1974, 1981 and 1989.
 The Sports Journalists' Association made him Sportswriter of the Year for 1986, 1987 and 1995; and it chose him as Sports Feature Writer of the Year in 1990 and 1996.
-As Alan Sugar remarked during a libel action against the Daily Mail, journalists' awards were decided by fellow journalists and "were like a lot of thieves deciding who pulled off the best bank job of the year."

 In May 2006, he won the London Press Club's Edgar Wallace award for outstanding reporting.
 The Press Club's chairman, Donald Trelford, described Wooldridge as "more than just a sports writer, he is a journalist of the highest calibre and a master of the written word".